Hampden Bridge, Kangaroo Valley: Heritage listing

 As at 10 July 2018, Hampden Bridge is of state significance as the second major suspension bridge in NSW, and as the only surviving timber decked vehicular suspension bridge constructed in the nineteenth century (1898).
 The bridge is associated with engineer Ernest Macartney de Burgh, and builders Loveridge and Hudson.
 Hampden bridge has the capacity to represent some of the key characteristics of a small class of Australian suspension bridges, both vehicular and footbridges; many of which do not survive, or do not survive in their original form.
 The Hampden Bridge also has historic significance because it facilitated the agricultural prominence of the Kangaroo Valley area in the first decades of the twentieth century.
 The form of the bridge, its sophisticated structural design and elaborate tower castellations, reflects the cultural importance of this crossing at its time of construction, on what was then both a major route to the south of the state, and an area of emerging prosperity.
 The bridge now facilitates the growing importance of the area as a tourist destination.
 It is readily viewed and interpreted from the surrounding recreational areas and is held in high esteem by the local and wider community for its historic, aesthetic and technical qualities.

-Hampden Bridge was listed on the New South Wales State Heritage Register on 2 August 2019 having satisfied the following criteria.
+Hampden Bridge was listed on the New South Wales State Heritage Register on 2 August 2019 having satisfied the criteria.

-The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-In service for over 110 years, on a route of major importance for the dairy industry of Kangaroo Valley and a route for communication and transport between both Sydney and inland centres and the south coast, Hampden Bridge facilitated the agricultural prominence of the Kangaroo Valley area in the first decades of the twentieth century.

-The application of a relatively sophisticated but uncommon structural design, in combination with elaborate (and structurally unnecessary) tower castellations and other embellishments, reflect the cultural importance afforded this crossing on what was then both a major route to the south of the state, and an area of emerging prosperity.
-The bridge now facilitates the growing importance of the area as a tourist destination.

-As a meeting and gathering place for the local Aboriginal people, the land occupied by Hampden Bridge is of historic significance.
-Kangaroo Valley was a place frequented as a meeting and gathering and the Dharawal (Tarawal or Thuruwal) travelled through the valley.
-The rock art sites nearby and camping areas are evidences of active Aboriginal occupation in this region.
-Hampden Bridge meets this criterion at a state level.